Language-Research-Technology/ldaca-website/content/posts/arkisto-stack-or-2023/index.md

 <img src='Slide31.png' alt='  ' title='Slide: 31' border='1'  width='85%%'/>

-The next series of slides show some examples of our approach implemented in a variety of contexts.
+The next few slides show some examples of our approach implemented in a variety of contexts.

 Here’s another repository that uses RO-Crate metadata (from the Language Data Commons of Australia / Australian Text Analytics Platform) – here users can launch a Jupyter notebook containing Python code (and explanatory text) that processes a dataset.